jnozzi/cocoadev.com/markdown/DefaultLocalization.md

 }

-**Well actually, it turns out the *General/AppleLanguages* isn't a key that you can use.
+**Well actually, it turns out the *AppleLanguages* isn't a key that you can use.
 I searched through the standardUserDefaults, though, and found the following keys -- not sure which of them is most appropriate, or what some of them even are.**

-General/NSPreferredSpellServerVendors
+NSPreferredSpellServerVendors
-General/NSLanguageName
+NSLanguageName
-General/NSLanguageDomainName
+NSLanguageDomainName

 Turns out there isn't one default language that the user has selected, but an ordered (by preference) list of languages the user is willing to handle.
 As someone who uses four languages on a daily basis (two of which have a non-roman Roman writing system) I use the input menu a lot, and on every new machine have to poke around the international pref pane, but I never understood that I could list my preference for localization before.
 Is this news to anyone here but me?

 ----
-No.  :-) I don't think I understand your question, but the user's preferred language is the one appearing first in General/AppleLanguages.
+No.  :-) I don't think I understand your question, but the user's preferred language is the one appearing first in AppleLanguages.
 The order of preference is set up by the user in the "Language" tab of the "International" pref pane.

 ----
 On another note, is there a way to get the current localization in an app?
-The "General/AppleLanguages" key isn't sufficient, because if the user lists, say, Vietnamese first, and my app has no Vietnamese localization, then my interface will be in whatever they listed second (or third, etc.).
-For now, I just stick a "General/CurrentLanguage" key in my Localizable.strings, which maps to "en" in English.lproj, "fr" in French.lproj, etc. Is there a better way?
+The "AppleLanguages" key isn't sufficient, because if the user lists, say, Vietnamese first, and my app has no Vietnamese localization, then my interface will be in whatever they listed second (or third, etc.).
+For now, I just stick a "CurrentLanguage" key in my Localizable.strings, which maps to "en" in English.lproj, "fr" in French.lproj, etc. Is there a better way?

 ----
-Try     General/[[NSBundle mainBundle] preferredLocalizations].
+Try     [[NSBundle mainBundle] preferredLocalizations].

 ----
-Actually the only problem with the above code is that "General/AppleLanguages" should be an General/NSString-- there's no variable with that name.
+Actually the only problem with the above code is that "AppleLanguages" should be an NSString-- there's no variable with that name.
 That is, it should look like this:

-General/NSUserDefaults *defs = General/[NSUserDefaults standardUserDefaults];
+NSUserDefaults *defs = [NSUserDefaults standardUserDefaults];

-General/NSArray *languages = [defs objectForKey:@"General/AppleLanguages"];
+NSArray *languages = [defs objectForKey:@"AppleLanguages"];

 if ([languages containsObject:@"Swedish"]) {